 Inspections are planned in accordance with the actual situation of the production and distribution of items and conducted on a regular basis (in principle, about once a week, by designating a day of the week).
 For items whose picking period is limited, such as wild mushrooms and edible plants, they are inspected during the harvesting stage.
-In regard to the inspection in II 3 (3), milk is inspected once every 2 weeks, and Beef is inspected about once every 3 months per farm household.
+The inspection in II 3 (3) is set in the attachment.

 Fishery products are inspected about once per week, in principle.
 For items which have fishery seasons, inspections are implemented prior to the start of the fishery seasons, and after the fishery seasons begin, the inspections continue to be conducted approximately once per week.
-As for marine fishes in Hokkaido, Aomori prefecture, Iwate prefecture, and Chiba prefecture (in II 3 (4) i), inland water fishes in Saitama prefecture and Kanagawa prefecture (in II 3 (4) ii), and Fishery products (in II 3 (5), (7), (8), and (9)), the frequency of inspections is determined by taking into consideration of their past inspection results.
+As for marine fishes in Iwate prefecture in II 3 (4) i, and Fishery products in II 3 (5), (7), (8), and (9), the frequency of inspections is determined by taking into consideration of their past inspection results.